82 year old's death filed as suspicious | SNN TV

-BRADENTON- Breaking news the death of an 82 year old woman in Bradenton is being called suspicious.
+BRADENTON- The death of an 82 year old woman in Bradenton is being called suspicious.

 According to the Bradenton PD just after 10 am officers were dispatched to a home in the 2200 block of 3rd Ave West for an assist for EMS.